tchari/webscrapper/README.md

 # webscrapper
-Used to scrap HTML code for 5e spell descriptions
+Used to scrap HTML code for DnD 5e spell descriptions which I used in an Illustrator project to create my own cards.